West-Lane-Translator/wlt_content/content/pages/HDTV/HowTo.md

 displays information about channels without the decimal suffixes because of this.

-[comment]: # (TODO: Move dBmv down to where they could first see it.)

 The meter displays the signal level in dBm.
-If you accidentally touch the word **dBm** on the screen, the meter will switch to displaying dBmv.
-This document uses dBm so just press the stylus on the word **dBmv** on the screen and the meter will flip back to using dBm.

 A good signal level is typically between -35 dBm and -70 dBm.
 Note that these values are negative and higher values are better so -35 dBm is better than -70 dBm.
 The other important thing to know is that dBm